opral/monorepo/packages/core/src/lint/README.md

 ## Usage

-> In the future we will provide a `CLI` to make it easier to use this package.
+> Note: In the future we will provide a `CLI` to make it easier to use this package.

 ### custom implementation